FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-shared-logs.md

 ### Log Content

 The log itself is displayed in a dark, monospace viewer that is easy on the eyes.
 Line numbers run down the left side, and syntax highlighting makes timestamps, thread names, and log levels stand out.
 Error lines are tinted red and warning lines are tinted orange, so problem areas practically jump off the screen.
-You will also notice some values highlighted in orange like `[REDACTED_IP]` or `[REDACTED_AUTH]` -- these are pieces of sensitive data that were automatically removed before sharing.
+You will also notice some values highlighted in orange like `[REDACTED_IP]` or `[REDACTED_AUTH_INFO]` -- these are pieces of sensitive data that were automatically removed before sharing.

 ## Filtering